rakshith0609/rakshith-vsd_hdp/README.md

 ## Day 3

-### Logic Optimisations
+### Logic Optimizations
-- Combinational Logic Optimisation
+- Combinational Logic Optimization
   * Constant Propagation
   * Boolean Logic Optimasation

-- Sequential Logic Optimisation
+- Sequential Logic Optimization
   * Sequential Constant Propagation
-  * State Optimisation
+  * State Optimization
   * Retiming
   * Sequential logic cloning

 ### Important Points
-- Optimisation is done to reduce unused states and redundancy.
+- Optimization is done to reduce unused states and redundancy.
-- In state optimisation, unused states are removed.
+- In state optimization, unused states are removed.
 - In sequential logic cloning, addtional flops are added to increase positive slack when the other flops in the design are placed far apart in the floorplan to meet their timing requirements.
 - In retiming, the combinational blocks between different flops are modelled such that their clock frequency increases without violating setup and hold, thereby, increasing performance.